echus/access-nri-discourse-theme/README.md

 ### Colours

-Most page colours are defined in `about.json` and imported as a colour scheme with the name "ACCESS-NRI" on theme install.
-They can be edited [here](https://forum.access-hive.org.au/admin/customize/colors).
+Most page colours are defined in the theme's colourscheme in `about.json`.

 There are a few manually overriden colours defined in `common/colour_definitions.scss`.